harshil21/polars-runtime-32-ft/README.md

 This repository will be archived when polars officially supports Python 3.14t (i.e. with wheels).
 See this PR for tracking: https://github.com/pola-rs/polars/pull/21914

+## Disclaimer

+These are wheels I compiled myself, so use this entirely at your own risk.
+I take no responsiblity for the world ending.

 ## License